quotient-im/Quaternion/README.md

   knowing position relative to the edges, as is the case of a Matrix timeline;
   however, the control is unusual and not all people like it.
 Shuttle scrollbar is enabled by default; set this to false (or 0) to use the classic scrollbar.
-- `UI/autoload_images` - whether full-size images should be loaded immediately once the message is shown on the screen.
+- `autoload_images` - whether full-size images should be loaded immediately once the message is shown on the screen.
 The default is to automatically load full-size images; set this to false (or 0) to disable that and only load a thumbnail initially.
-- `UI/show_noop_events` - set this to 1 to show state events that do not alter the state (you'll see "(repeated)" next to most of those).
+- `show_noop_events` - set this to 1 to show state events that do not alter the state (you'll see "(repeated)" next to most of those).
-- `UI/RoomsDock/tags_order` - allows to alter the order of tags in the room list.
+- `RoomsDock/tags_order` - allows to alter the order of tags in the room list.
 This is a comma-separated list of tags/namespaces;
   a few characters have special meaning as described below.If a tag is not mentioned and does not fit any namespace, it will be put at the end of